The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Simulations

 \subsection{Initial conditions}

-The initial conditions used for the \ANUBISIS{} simulations are generated by following the same procedure as outlined in \cite{MNCCP}.
-In short, the linear matter power spectra and transfer functions are generated by \CLASS{} \citep{Lesgourgues2011, Blas2011}, and rescaled to $z=127$ through the \REPS{}\footnote{\url{https://github.com/matteozennaro/reps}} code \citep{Zennaro2017}, which takes the effects of massive neutrinos into account through a two-fluid description and by including radiation in the background evolution and implementing a scale dependent growth rate.
-Positions and velocities for the CDM and neutrino particles are then generated by a version of the \ngenic{} code\footnote{\url{https://github.com/franciscovillaescusa/N-GenIC_growth}} that also has been modified to include the scale-dependence of the growth rate and growth factor in the presence of massive neutrinos.
+The initial conditions used for the \ANUBISIS{} simulations were generated by following the same procedure as outlined in \cite{MNCCP}.
+In short, the linear matter power spectra and transfer functions were generated by \CLASS{} \citep{Lesgourgues2011, Blas2011}, and rescaled to $z=127$ through the \REPS{}\footnote{\url{https://github.com/matteozennaro/reps}} code \citep{Zennaro2017}, which takes the effects of massive neutrinos into account through a two-fluid description and by including radiation in the background evolution and implementing a scale-dependent growth rate.
+Positions and velocities for the CDM and neutrino particles were then generated by a version of the \ngenic{} code\footnote{\url{https://github.com/franciscovillaescusa/N-GenIC_growth}} that also has been modified to include the scale-dependence of the growth rate and growth factor in the presence of massive neutrinos.